hturnbull93/makers_notes/week_notes/week5.md

 I will move towards the **Read and write JavaScript syntax** goal by doing the following:

 - [x] Recreate FizzBuzz using JavaScript and Jasmine
-- [x] Recreate Airport using JacaScript and Jasmine
+- [x] Recreate Airport using JavaScript and Jasmine

 ---